AndrewKassab/Dice-AI/README.md

-# Job-Bot (v1)
+# Dice-AI (v1)
-Job-bot is a program that helps with the grueling process of job-hunting by automating it away.
+Dice-AI is a program that helps with the grueling process of job-hunting by automating it away.
-If employers are using automation and AI tools to assist in their application process, then why shouldn't we?

 Job-bot uses Selenium in combination with OpenAI's api to automate browser interactions related to job applications.
 OpenAI's gpt4-o model is used to write cover letters based on the job description.